Roberto99-ops/Track-Chronometer/README.md

 Slaves modules are interchangeable one with each other.

-in Master_Schematic, A6 switch is designed in that way for convenience; obviously, while attaching the switch to his pins, we have to take the necessary precautions.

-in all the Schematics, the distance between arduino pins is 5, and not 6.

 it's a good idea to set arduino modules in long range mode; here a guide on how to do it: https://howtomechatronics.com/tutorials/arduino/arduino-and-hc-12-long-range-wireless-communication-module/

-the first try on this project was made using a photocell E18-D80NK, wich I found that not working at all in my case.
+the first try on this project was made using a photocell E18-D80NK, which I found that not working at all in my case.
 Anyway ultrasound sensors don't suffers from any type of light disturb, so should be even better.
 _______________________
 ### 6. Credits
 This project idea is taken from an existing project (mainly the arduino part), take a look if you're interested in: